Assessing Neural Network Robustness via Adversarial Pivotal Tuning: Related Work

-Another set of works considers adversarial manipulation of facial attributes. \cite{joshi2019semantic} control a binary attribute such as glasses. \cite{qiu2020semanticadv} propose an attribute-conditional generative model producing adversarial examples which differ from the input image by one attribute.
-One can also consider deepfakes~\cite{tolosana2020deepfakes} as class-preserving semantic manipulations.

-Another line of work considers the use of pretrained generative models. \cite{song2018constructing} search the latent space of a pretrained AC-GAN to find inputs that fool a given classifier.
-Unlike our method, they do not manipulate real images, resulting in less realistic generations and less faithful matching of the real image distribution---a result of AC-GAN's mode-dropping. \cite{xu2020towards} consider an autoencoder-based manipulation of real images, but it is restricted to style changes.

-\cite{gowal2020achieving} demonstrate an approach for adversarial training with samples generated by StyleGAN.
+Another line of work considers the use of pretrained generative models. \cite{song2018constructing} searches the latent space of a pretrained AC-GAN to find inputs that fool a given classifier.
+Unlike our method, they do not manipulate real images, resulting in less realistic generations and less faithful matching of the real image distribution---a result of AC-GAN's mode-dropping. \cite{xu2020towards} considers an autoencoder-based manipulation of real images, but it is restricted to style changes. \cite{gowal2020achieving} demonstrates an approach for adversarial training with samples generated by StyleGAN.
 However, it only manipulates a subset of the latent space variables, limiting the set of manipulations to coarse image changes.
-Moreover, our approach considers higher-resolution ImageNet samples while their approach is limited to low-resolution faces or MNIST digits. \cite{lin2020dual} project images to a pretrained StyleGAN's latent space and adversarially manipulate their style code.
-Similarly, \cite{poursaeed2021robustness} manipulate both the style and noise latent vectors of StyleGAN.
+Moreover, our approach considers higher-resolution ImageNet samples while their approach is limited to low-resolution faces or MNIST digits. \cite{lin2020dual} projects images to a pretrained StyleGAN's latent space and adversarially manipulate their style code.
+Similarly, \cite{poursaeed2021robustness} manipulates both the style and noise latent vectors of StyleGAN.
 Our work takes a step further and manipulates not only the latent space of StyleGAN, but also its weights while preserving its editing capabilities.
-We thus enable the full utilization of StyleGAN's capacity to create highly expressive semantic manipulations, as shown in \cref{fig:teaser}.
+We thus enable the full utilization of StyleGAN's capacity to create highly expressive semantic manipulations, as shown in \cref{fig:teaser}. \\